hmahmood2351/HelloWorldFlask/README.md

 I faced issues in the whole build agent and deployment process, and was consistently going through a trial-error process.
 I don't have the prerequisite knowledge to build and tear down my deployment environment so the CI/CD pipeline works on the presumption that there's an environment for it to deploy to, namely only a Swarm Manager node.
 This would've saved me a large amount of time in installing and setting up my machines.

 Practicing Jenkins and CI/CD more would've lead to a better outcome for this project.
 I only managed to get the application worked on the last day.
 The majority of that time was spent on figuring out how I could put a basic Hello World Flask application and continually deploy it to a Cloud infrastructure.
 Hence the name of the repo.
+I could've also figured out how to use CI with Github Actions.